 With this research-based project, I return to the subject of my PhD thesis: FEAR

 Back then, I studied the role of fear in media communication about transnational terrorism.
 I was interested in how fear is communicated and verbalized in written media text.
 Also I was interested in the role and meanings of “fear” in the context of terrorism coverage.
-I learned that talking about fear is one possible way to talk about the future – especially about a possibly dangerous and threatening future – that functions much like a highly individualized and experience-based equivalent to the typically expert-based risk communication.
+I learned that talking about fear is one possible way to talk about the future, especially about a possibly dangerous and threatening future.
+Verbalizing fear in communication functions much like a highly individualized and experience-based equivalent to the typically expert-based risk communication.

 Since I shifted from exploring text to exploring images, this ongoing project deals with visual representations of fear.
-Mainly working with photographic images, both archival and contemporary, I am looking at figurative correlates of fear in the context of nervous societies.
+Mainly working with photographic images, both archival and contemporary, I am looking at visual representations of fear in the context of nervous societies.